xaositects/WSLNotifications/README.md

 - Replace "this is a message" with your message.

-I've included a bash script to call this.
+I've included a bash script ```send-message``` to call this.
 Make sure to edit the script path in the bash file and chmod the bash script to 700.

 I personally like to create a directory called "bin" in my home dir in WSL, and edit .bashrc to include